-Kaiser Permanente has developed population-based care programs for members with similar clinical characteristics, such as diabetes, heart care, breast care, and depression.
-Other programs are under development.
+Kaiser Permanente has many population-based programs and services for members with similar clinical characteristics, such as diabetes, heart health, and depression.
 Kaiser Permanente continually evaluates the need to develop additional population-based care programs.

 Our population-based approach allows us to identify members in priority populations and then to partner with their practitioners to offer a variety of services.
 Each population-based program has measurable goals and plans for improvement which include:

 - Defining eligibility criteria for the identified population